KaviyarasanVadivel/Healthcare-Analytics-Dashboard/README.md

-# Healthcare-Analytics-Dashboard
+# Healthcare-Analytics-Dashboard (Developed dynamic and interactive dashboards using Power BI)
-Developed an interactive health analytics dashboard in Power BI, visualizing patient visit trends, billed charges, and key performance metrics.
-Utilized Power Query for data transformation and SQL for efficient data extraction, enabling actionable insights and data-driven decision-making through dynamic charts and visualizations
+## Project Objective
+Create a healthcare dashboard in Power BI to analyze patient visit numbers and billed charges, featuring multiple interactive charts.
+The dataset spans from 2018 to 2023 and is sourced from Excel, providing a comprehensive view of trends and insights over the years